Vancouver Section – About Us

 The Vancouver Section is interested in receiving additional materials on the history of climbing and mountaineering with The Alpine Club of Canada and the Vancouver Section.

-Donations to the Vancouver Section Library and Archives can be made through the Section Executive or contact Paul Geddes at 604-925-6191 or by email.
+Donations to the Vancouver Section Library and Archives can be made through the Section Executive or by contacting Paul Geddes at 604-925-6191, email [email protected] or Liz Scremin at 604-921-2651, email [email protected]